palladius/genai-googlecloud-scripts/03-ruby-medium-article-slurper/README.md

 # Synopsis

-The idea is to find a Medium user and see what this person blogs about.
+The idea is to find a **Medium** user (eg, https://medium.com/feed/@palladiusbonton) and see what this person blogs about, and other interesting insights.

-For instance, take this XML containing the author's Medium posts: https://medium.com/feed/@palladiusbonton

 The beauty of this example is that you can ask GenAI to also ask other questions.
 In this case, we are asking the LLM to (see/change code in `test.rb`):